-The monthly traffic according to similarweb is below 5,000 visits.
+The monthly traffic, according to Similarweb, is below 5,000 visits.

-Assuming the best case scenario of 4,999 monthly visits, this would mean on average a monthly traffic per listing of 5.4 visitors.
+Assuming the best-case scenario of 4,999 monthly visits, this would mean, on average, a monthly traffic per listing of 5.4 visitors.

 You can find out more about them here.

-We check this, but LoopNet claims to have 20 times the traffic of their closest competitor with 10 million monthly unique visitors.
+We check this, but LoopNet claims to have 20 times the traffic of their closest competitor, with 10 million monthly unique visitors.

 They also have an inventory size of 500,000.

-Now let’s see what similarweb has to say about the monthly visitors.
+Now let’s see what Similarweb has to say about the monthly visitors.

 And their claim is spot on.
-According to similarweb, they receive a total of 10,510,000 monthly visitors.
+According to Similarweb, they receive a total of 10,510,000 monthly visitors.

-This translates to an average of 21 monthly visits per listing.
+It translates to an average of 21 monthly visits per listing.